 Increasing ocean acidity has also affected mussels, mollusks, clams, and scallops.
 These animals all create calcium carbonate shells, which help them protect their bodies from predators.
 It also protects them from diseases and the harsh weather conditions of the oceans.

 Mollusks build their shells from a highly soluble type of calcium carbonate.
 Studies found out that there has been a decline in the shell growth rate due to ocean acidification until the end of this century.
 With the slow shell growth, it can reduce the ability of the mollusks to survive.
 Thus, it can affect commercial fishing.

 Coral reefs are important in the coastal communities and our nation.
 Through the years, coral reefs have also shown signs of decline because of ocean acidification.
 In the Great Barrier Reef, one can find that there is a 14% reduction in skeletal growth since the 1990s.
 In the last 400 years, this is considered the largest decrease in the growth rate.

 In the middle up to the end of this century, the decline in the coral reef growth rate can due to mass die-off.

 Meanwhile, around 500 million people around the world depend on the reefs for coastal protection.
 They also depend on it for their source of food and income.

-According to economists, the value of goods from the reefs is around 30 to 172 billion dollars each year.
+According to economists, goods from the reefs are around 30 to 172 billion dollars each year.
 Healthy reefs provide services and goods to the community.
 This includes fisheries, tourism, coastal protection, education, and even aesthetic values.

 In Hawaii, coral reefs help generate 364 million dollars of income because of tourism.
 If the reefs collapse because of the increasing global warming and acidity, coastal communities will suffer from these impacts.